Thank you for reading our post, please rate this article at the end.

 Aside from being lightweight, the Andersen 3220 takes much less time to install.
 The installation process takes only five minutes, according to the consensus.

-However, there were complaints about how inconvenient the installation was because you would need a torque wrench to latch it.
+However, there were complaints about the inconvenience of the installation, as a torque wrench was required to secure it.

 However, that does not break the deal since I still save time.
 It’s a minor problem that I can pass, considering how little time it takes, and it does an excellent job of carrying a heavy load.